nuagenetworks/nuage-metroae/CONTRIBUTING.md

 - The repo owner will review your PR prior to merge into the dev branch.
 - Comments from the repo owner and other contributors must be answered prior to merge to dev.
 - All contributions must be tested on appropriate target servers, e.g. KVM or ESX.
+- Questions and support can be found on the `nuage-metro-interest@lists.nokia.com` mailing list.

 ##User input